shubham-kadtan/Credit_Card_Financial_Dashboard/README.md

 - Male customers are contributing more in revenue 30M, female 25M
 - Blue & Silver credit card are contributing to 93% of overall transactions
 - TX, NY & CA is contributing to 68%
-- Overall Activation rate is 57.5%
-- Overall Delinquent rate is 6.06%